alekfal/Auto-Sen2Cor/README.md

 ------------------------------------------

-Resolution option: 60 meters
+Run with resolution option (-r): 60 meters

 ```bash
 python3 Auto-S2C.py -r 60
 ```

-### Notes:
+## Notes:

-Note 1: In order for the script to work make sure that paths to Sen2Cor (Linux: lines 81 & 87, Window: lines 65 & 71) are correct.
+* In order for the script to work make sure that paths to Sen2Cor binaries (Linux: lines 81 & 87, Window: lines 65 & 71) are correct.